-- o "Global north" and "global south": Although there is no consensus on the terms to be used when talking about the different development level of countries, we will employ the term "global south" to refer to nations with a relatively lower standard of living.
+- "Global north" and "global south".
+Although there is no consensus 0 on the terms to be used when talking about the different development level of countries, we will employ the term "global south" to refer to nations with a relatively lower standard of living.
 This distinction is normally intended to reflect basic economic country conditions.
-In common practice, Japan in Asia, Canada and the United States in northern America, Australia and New Zealand in Oceania, and Europe are considered "developed" regions or areas [UN], so we will employ the term "global north" when talking about them. - o The "Digital Divide".
+In common practice, Japan in Asia, Canada and the United States in northern America, Australia and New Zealand in Oceania, and Europe are considered "developed" regions or areas [UN], so we will employ the term "global north" when talking about them. - 0 The "Digital Divide".
 The following dimensions are considered to be meaningful when measuring the digital development state of a country: infrastructures (availability and affordability), Information and Communications Technology (ICT) sector (human capital and technological industry), digital literacy, legal and regulatory framework and, content and services.
-A lack of digital development in one or more of these dimensions is what has been referred as the "Digital Divide" [Norris]. - o Rural zone.
-The document will follow the definition of "rural " proposed by G. P. Wibberley in 1972 [Wibberley]: "The word describes those parts of a country which show unmistakable signs of being dominated by extensive uses of land, either at the present time or in the immediate past.
-It is important to emphasise that these extensive uses might have had a domination over an area which has now gone because this allows us to look at settlements which to the eye still appear to be rural but which, in practice, are merely an extension of the city resulting from the development of the commuter train and the private motor car" [Clot]. - o Urban zone.
-The definition of "urban" does vary between countries, as shown in [UNStats].
-For example, in the United States they are defined as "Agglomerations of 2 500 or more inhabitants, generally having population densities of 1 000 persons per square mile or more."
-In China the term "city" is proper of those designated by the State Council.
-In Liberia they are "Localities of 2 000 or more inhabitants."
-In France they are "communes containing an agglomeration of more than 2 000 inhabitants living in contiguous houses or with not more than 200 metres between houses."
-In Guam, they are "agglomerations of 2 500 or more inhabitants, generally having population densities of 1 000 persons per square mile or more, referred to as "urban clusters"". - o Demand: In economics, it describes a consumer's desire and willingness to pay a price for a specific good or service.
+A lack of digital development in one or more of these dimensions is what has been referred as the "Digital Divide" [Norris]. - "Urban" and "rural" zones.
+There is no single definition of 0 "rural" or "urban", as each country and various international organizations define these terms differently, mainly based on number of inhabitants, population density and distance between houses [UNStats].
+For networking purposes, the primary distinction is likely the average distance between customers, typically measured by population density, as well as the distance to the nearest Internet point-of-presence, i.e., the distance to be covered by "middle mile" or back haul connectivity.
+Some regions with low average population density may cluster almost all inhabitants into a small number of relatively-dense small towns, for example, while residents may be dispersed more evenly in others. - o Demand.
+In economics, it describes a consumer's desire and willingness to pay a price for a specific good or service.